-Jotun recognizes the value of diversity and is committed to preventing discrimination in all forms.
+Jotun recognizes the value of diversity and inclusion and is committed to preventing discrimination in all forms.

-Jotun believes in children’s basic rights to education, and employment of a minor should never be to the detriment of the child’s education, development, or overall well-being.
+Jotun believes and supports children’s basic rights to education, and employment of a minor should never be to the detriment of the child’s education, development or overall well-being.
 We do not allow children below the age of 15 to be employed in our operations.
-We will not allow children under the age of 18 to do work that may jeopardise their health, safety or morals.
+We will not allow employees under the age of 18 to do work that may potentially entail a risk for their health, safety or morals.

 Jotun believes in a work relationship that is freely chosen and free from threats.
-We will not use any form of forced labour in our operations.
+We will not use any form of forced labour or accept any form of modern slavery.

 Freedom of association and the right to engage in collective bargaining